Advanced search

 • If you experience a bone fracture, your doctor will first stabilise the fractured bone before starting or continuing treatment with Xofigo.

 • If you take or have taken bisphosphonates or have received chemotherapy prior to treatment with Xofigo, please tell your doctor.
-A risk of osteonecrosis of the jaw (dead tissue in the jaw bone which is mainly seen in patients who have been treated with bisphosphonates) cannot be excluded (see section 4).
+A risk of osteonecrosis of the jaw (dead tissue in the jawbone which is mainly seen in patients who have been treated with bisphosphonates) cannot be excluded (see section 4).

 • Xofigo contributes to your overall long-term cumulative radiation exposure.
 Long-term cumulative radiation exposure may increase your risk for developing cancer (in particular of bone cancer and leukaemia) and hereditary abnormalities.
-No cases of cancer caused by Xofigo have been reported in clinical trials with a follow-up of up to three years.
+No cases of cancer caused by Xofigo have been reported in clinical studies with a follow-up of up to three years.

 Your doctor will test your bone health before deciding whether you can be given Xofigo.
 During treatment and for 2 years after starting treatment with Xofigo, your doctor will continuously monitor your bone health.